adyen-examples/adyen-java-react-ecommerce-example/e-commerce-app-blog.md

 }
 ```

-We just defined an application named **store** that uses JSON Web Token(JWT) as the authentication mechanism, MySQL as the production database, Gradle as the build tool and React as the client-side framework.
+We just defined an application named **store** that uses JSON Web Token (JWT) as the authentication mechanism, MySQL as the production database, Gradle as the build tool and React as the client-side framework.
 You can see all the options supported by JHipster [here](https://www.jhipster.tech/jdl/applications).
 We also defined that the application uses all the entities we defined with `entities *`.

-Now let's invoke JHipster to scaffold the application.
-Run the below command inside the folder where we created `app.jdl`
+Now, let's invoke JHipster to scaffold the application.
+Run the below command inside the folder where we created `app.jdl`:

 ```shell
 jhipster import-jdl app.jdl
 ```

-This will create our application, install all necessary dependencies and initialize & commit everything to Git.
+This will create our application, install all necessary dependencies, and initialize & commit everything to Git.
 Make sure you have Git installed on your system.

 > We have created an example application [here](https://github.com/adyen-examples/adyen-java-react-ecommerce-example) for you to refer to.
 Check out the [commits](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commits/master) to see the steps.

 Let's check out the application.
-Run the below command to run the application in development mode
+Run the below command to run the application in development mode:

 ```shell
 ./gradlew
 ```

-Now visit [https://localhost:8080](https://localhost:8080) and use the default users mentioned on the home page to log in and explore the application.
+After running the application, visit [https://localhost:8080](https://localhost:8080) and use the default users mentioned on the home page to log in and explore the application.
 You can find the [commit](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/1833f6d96de51ed1838f159c404bee24533fcf4f) in the sample application.

-You can also run the generated unit and integration tests with this command
+You can also run the generated unit and integration tests with this command:

 ```shell
 ./gradlew npm_test test integrationTest
 ```

-So far the generated application doesn't have any specific business logic or custom screens.
+So far, the generated application doesn't have any specific business logic or custom screens.
 It is just a CRUD application for the model we defined.
 If you are familiar with Spring Framework and React you should be able to navigate the source code created easily.
-If Spring/React application created by JHipster is not the focus of this post and for that I recommend you head over to documentation provided by JHipster, SPring and React.
+The Spring/React application created by JHipster is not the focus of this post, and for that I recommend you head over to documentation provided by JHipster, Spring and React.

 ## Building a products landing page

 Now that our application and all the CRUD APIs are ready, let us build a product landing page that lists all the products offered by the store.

 We will convert `src/main/webapp/app/modules/home/home.tsx` to be our product landing page.
-This involves updating the JSX to show products list and using the product redux reducer to fetch the data from product API.
+This involves updating the JSX to show the products list and using the product redux reducer to fetch the data from product API.
 [Here](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/8bef6c1737a2fdc4feaedd0751f5dd0b5044f536#diff-718161e5814fcf204ef9e82fdc962d7d) is the complete diff for `home.tsx` and [here](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/8bef6c1737a2fdc4feaedd0751f5dd0b5044f536) is the entire changelog for this step.

 ![Product listing home page](https://i.imgur.com/kxNLwS8.png)

 Start the application client-side in dev mode to speed up development.
 Keep the application running in a terminal using `./gradlew` if it not already running from the previous step.
-Now in a new terminal run `npm start` and it will start a development server for client-side which proxies API calls to the backend and it will open up new browser window pointing to [https://localhost:9000](https://localhost:9000).
-Now both the front-end and back-end are running in development mode with hot reload functionality.
-This means the entire application will automatically reload when we make any changes and the browser will reload as well.
+In a new terminal, run `npm start` and it will start a development server for the client-side, which proxies API calls to the backend abd open up a new browser window pointing to [https://localhost:9000](https://localhost:9000).

+At this point, the front-end and back-end are running in development mode with hot reload functionality.
+This means the entire application will automatically reload when we make any changes (the browser will reload as well).
 For backend changes, the reload will happen when you compile using your IDE or by running `./gradlew compileJava`.

-Update the `home.tsx` according to the [changelog](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/8bef6c1737a2fdc4feaedd0751f5dd0b5044f536) and see the changes reflected on the home page.
+Update `home.tsx` according to the [changelog](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/8bef6c1737a2fdc4feaedd0751f5dd0b5044f536) and see the changes reflected on the home page.

 ## Building the shopping cart

-Now let us build a persistent shopping cart page where we can list all the items added to the cart by the user.
+Now let us build a persistent shopping cart page, where we can list all the items added to the cart by the user.
 The user can also start checkout from this page.
-The shopping cart will hold the items added until the payment is complete even if the user logs out or uses the application in a different machine as the state is persisted automatically using the generated CRUD API
+The shopping cart will hold the items added until the payment is complete even if the user logs out or uses the application in a different machine as the state is persisted automatically using the generated CRUD API:

 ![Shopping cart](https://i.imgur.com/vLcJ7Ly.png)

-For this feature, we also update the [security configurations](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/b23f455e8105e32a2154ca9ee9544231355cf57c#diff-ff9a3a62938424f5f25aa23632e0130b) to ensure that a user can update only his/her shopping cart when logged in.
+For this feature, we also update the [security configurations](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/b23f455e8105e32a2154ca9ee9544231355cf57c#diff-ff9a3a62938424f5f25aa23632e0130b) to ensure that a user can update only his/her own shopping cart when logged in.
 Only administrators will be able to see the shopping cart of other users and manage all entities.
 We will also add [new REST endpoints](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/b23f455e8105e32a2154ca9ee9544231355cf57c#diff-d193fb13f737cee08eebe3d91ad724ef) to add and remove products to and from a shopping cart.
 We will also add [service methods](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/b23f455e8105e32a2154ca9ee9544231355cf57c#diff-5ba862ad08c22a3dbadff2c8aaf7ee31) and [database operations](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/b23f455e8105e32a2154ca9ee9544231355cf57c#diff-67890efa54cdc134785c6d61ae09dec5) for these.
 These are quite straightforward due to the framework provided by JHipster and Spring.

 On the client-side, we will update the [shopping-cart reducer](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/b23f455e8105e32a2154ca9ee9544231355cf57c#diff-a3e50072c5d00cf79e3b620f3c5103c0) to talk to the new endpoints and add a new route and [module](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/b23f455e8105e32a2154ca9ee9544231355cf57c#diff-ea8adcc088ab63d7cf36005231489d6e) to show the shopping cart.

-The shopping cart React page uses the below snippet, the listing content is quite similar to the product listing page.
+The shopping cart React page uses the below snippet.
+Note that the listing content is quite similar to the product listing page.

 ```tsx
 //import ...;